paradigma-cl/unbreakableID/README.md

 Storing data off of the blockchain ensures that these applications (decentralized) can provide users with high performance and high availability for data reads and writes without introducing central trust parties.

-##### 2.2.6.1 Stacks Architecture is Based on the Identity
+##### 2.2.6.1 Stacks Architecture is Based on the Digital Identity

-When an identity is created, its creation is recorded in the Stacks blockchain.
-Identities make up the primary data stored in the Stacks blockchain.
+When a digital identity is created, using a transaction, its creation is recorded in the Stacks blockchain.
+This is the primary data stored in the Stacks blockchain.
 These identities correspond to routing data in the OSI stack [29].
 The routing data is stored in the Atlas Peer Network [30], the second layer.

 ###### Primary Data Stored into the Stacks Blockchain
 The Namespaces Domain Names and user ownership are registered and stored using the BNS Smartcontract in the Stacks Blockchain.
-This registration considers a reference hash of the contents of the text file that describes the services associated with them.
+This registration considers a reference hash of the contents of a text file describing the services associated.
 This reference hash serves to verify if the contents have been modified.

 ###### Secondary Data Stored in the Atlas Peer Network
 The routing data describing the services associated with ownership of the Namespace and Domain Name is stored as a text file in the Atlas Peer Network.
-Similar functionality and file format are used in the DNS Zone File management.
+Similar functionality and file format that is used in the DNS Zone File management.

+This decentralized zone file can specify the user's desire for the type of service that should be considered when using their Identity.
+For i.e., a reference to a personal website, and a reference to your identity profile data, among other services.
+TLD format.

 Every core node that joins the Stacks Network can obtain an entire copy of this routing data.
-Stacks use the routing data to associate identities (domain names, user names, or application names) with a particular storage location in the final layer, the Gaia Storage System.
+Stacks use the routing data to associate identities (domain names, user names, or application names) with a particular storage location in the final layer, the Tertiary Data Storage like Gaia Storage System.

 ###### Tertiary Data Stored in the Gaia Storage System
 A Gaia Storage System consists of a hub service and storage resource on a cloud software provider.
 The storage provider can be any commercial provider such as Azure, DigitalOcean, Amazon EC2, and so forth.
 Typically the compute resource and the storage resource reside same cloud vendor, though this is not a requirement.
 Gaia currently has driver support for S3, Azure Blob Storage, and Google Cloud Platform, but the driver model allows for other backend support as well.

+##### A Simple Key-value Store
 Gaia stores data as a simple key-value store.
 When an identity is created, a corresponding data store is associated with that identity on Gaia.
 When a user logs into a dApp, the authentication process gives the application the URL of a Gaia hub, which then writes to storage on behalf of that user.

 The Stacks blockchain stores only identity data.
 Data created by the actions of an identity is stored in a Gaia Storage System.
 Each user has profile data.
 When a user interacts with a decentralized dApp that application stores application data on behalf of the user.
 Because Gaia stores user and application data off the blockchain, a Stacks DApp is typically more performant than DApps created on other blockchains.